Browse audiobooks by Walter Mosley, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 This Year You Write Your Novel

-No more excuses.
+"'A straightforward, friendly guide for aspiring writers' (Los Angeles Times): No more excuses.
+With award-winning author Walter Mosley as your guide, you can write a novel now.
 'Let the lawn get shaggy and the paint peel from the walls,' bestselling novelist Walter Mosley advises.
-Anyone can write a novel now, and in this essential book of tips, practical advice, and wisdom, Walter Mosley promises that the writer-in-waiting can finish it in one year.
-Mosley tells how to: - Create a daily writing regimen to fit any writer's needs--and how to stick to it. - Determine the narrative voice that's right for every writer's style. - Get past those first challenging sentences and into the heart of a story.
-Intended as both inspiration and instruction, THIS YEAR YOU WRITE YOUR NOVEL provides the tools to turn out a first draft painlessly and then revise it into something finer.
+In this invaluable book of tips, practical advice, and wisdom, Mosley promises that the writer-in-waiting can finish their novel in one year.
+Intended as both inspiration and instruction, this book provides the tools to turn out a first draft painlessly and then revise it into something finer.
+Mosley teaches you how to: - Create a daily writing regimen to fit any writer's needs -- and how to stick to it. - Determine the narrative voice that's right for every writer's style. - Hook readers with dynamic characters. - Get past those first challenging sentences and into the heart of a story. - And much more.
+'No-nonsense advice that is sure to set beginning writers along the righteous path to real authorhood.' --Seattle Post-Intelligencer"

 Walter Mosley (Author), Dion Graham (Narrator)